Lease End

 • Average APR: 9.00%

-A couple things worth calling out.
-That 9.00% average APR is a round number that represents the full credit spectrum — Lease End works with drivers down to a 520 credit score.
-If you've got good or excellent credit, expect to land something significantly lower through the lender network.
+That 9.00% average APR is a round number covering the full credit spectrum.
+Lease End works with drivers down to a 520 credit score, so if you've got good or excellent credit, expect to land something significantly lower through the lender network.

-The mileage average of 37,734 is also notable.
-That's above the standard 36,000-mile lease cap (based on 12,000 miles/year over 3 years), which means a meaningful chunk of NJ drivers are facing potential mileage overages if they return the car.
-A buyout eliminates those fees entirely: nobody charges you for excess miles on a car you own.
+The mileage average of 36,920 is worth a look too.
+That's just over the standard 36,000-mile lease cap (12,000 miles a year over three years), which means a meaningful chunk of NJ drivers are staring down mileage overages if they hand the keys back.
+A buyout wipes those out entirely.
+Nobody charges you for excess miles on a car you own.

 What New Jersey Drivers Are Buying Out